Steve Kerr: Return to San Antonio (2002–2003)

 On August 2, 2002, Kerr was traded back to San Antonio along with Erick Barkley and a 2003 second-round pick.
 In return, the Trail Blazers received Charles Smith, Amal McCaskill, and Antonio Daniels.
 Kerr played in nearly every game (75) the following year, which was his final season in the league.
-In Game Six of the 2003 Western Conference Finals against the Dallas Mavericks, Kerr made four second-half three-pointers that helped eliminate Dallas.
-The Spurs eventually won the NBA championship by beating the New Jersey Nets in the 2003 NBA Finals, 4–2.
+In Game 6 of the 2003 Western Conference Finals against the Dallas Mavericks, Kerr made four second-half three-pointers that helped the Spurs win the game and eliminate Dallas from the playoffs.
+The Spurs eventually won the NBA championship by beating the New Jersey Nets during the 2003 NBA Finals in six games.

 Retirement

 Kerr announced his retirement after the 2003 NBA Finals.
-During his NBA career, he played 910 regular season games.
+During his NBA career, Kerr won five NBA championships.
 He retired as the league's all-time leader in single-season three-point shooting percentage (.524 in 1994–95) and career three-point shooting percentage (.454).
-Kerr won five NBA championships as a player.
+As of 2024, Kerr is the only NBA player to win four straight NBA titles after 1969.

 Broadcaster and commentator

 In 2003, Kerr became a broadcast analyst for Turner Network Television (TNT), offering commentary alongside analyst Marv Albert.
-During his tenure, he performed a segment sponsored by Coors Light called Steve's Refreshing Thoughts in which he brought up interesting facts in NBA history.
+During his tenure, Kerr performed a segment sponsored by Coors Light called Steve's Refreshing Thoughts in which he brought up interesting facts in NBA history.
 This segment continued through sponsorship and became known as Steve Wonders, sponsored by Sprint.
 In the same time period, Kerr also contributed to Yahoo! as an NBA commentator.

-He has provided his voice for the in-game commentary of EA Sports video games NBA Live 06, NBA Live 07, NBA Live 08, NBA Live 09 and NBA Live 10 with Albert.
-He has also provided his voice as a color analyst for NBA 2K12, NBA 2K13, NBA 2K14 and NBA 2K15.
-He remained a commentator in NBA 2K15 despite becoming the Golden State Warriors coach for the 2014–15 season several months prior to the game's release.
-Kerr's commentary also appears during All-Star play in the seventh gen port of NBA 2K16.

-Kerr left broadcasting in 2007 to become general manager for the Phoenix Suns, but it was confirmed on June 28, 2010, that he would return as an NBA analyst for TNT starting with the 2010–11 NBA season.
-Since 2011, Kerr has also called the NCAA Men's Division I Basketball Championship on Turner Sports and CBS, teaming up with lead broadcasters Jim Nantz and Clark Kellogg for the First Four and Final Four games, and with Albert in other rounds.

-Kerr was a regular contributor to the website Grantland from 2011 until it closed in 2015.
+Kerr left broadcasting in 2007 to become the general manager of the Phoenix Suns, but he returned as an NBA analyst for TNT for the 2010–11 NBA season.
+In 2011, he also called the NCAA Men's Division I Basketball Championship on Turner Sports and CBS, teaming up with lead broadcasters Jim Nantz and Clark Kellogg for the First Four and Final Four games, and with Albert in other rounds.
+Kerr was also a regular contributor to the website Grantland from 2011 until it closed in 2015.

+Kerr also worked as a color commentator in the video games NBA Live 06 to NBA Live 10 and NBA 2K12 to NBA 2K15.